 Step 4: Configure your other firewall services and logging

 If your firewall is also capable of acting as a dynamic host configuration protocol (DHCP) server, network time protocol (NTP) server, intrusion prevention system (IPS), etc., then go ahead and configure the services you wish to use.
 Disable all the extra services that you don’t intend to use.

 To fulfill PCI DSS requirements, configure your firewall to report to your logging server, and make sure that enough detail is included to satisfy requirement 10.2 through 10.3 of the PCI DSS.

 Step 5: Test your firewall configuration

 In a test environment, verify that your firewall works as intended.
 Don’t forget to verify that your firewall is blocking traffic that should be blocked according to your ACL configurations.
 Testing your firewall should include both vulnerability scanning and penetration testing.

 Once you have finished testing your firewall, your firewall should be ready for production.
 Always remember to keep a backup of your firewall configuration saved in a secure place so that all of your hard work is not lost in the event of a hardware failure.

-Now remember, this is just an overview to help you understand the major steps of firewall configuration.
+Remember, this is just an overview to help you understand the major steps of firewall configuration.
 When using tutorials, or even if you decide to configure your own firewall, be sure to have a security expert review your configuration to make sure it is set up to keep your data as safe as possible.